FAQs

 If you would like to report a maintenance problem with your unit or the building call 970-245-7627 and leave a detailed message including your full name, unit and problem.

-Appliances We have included some information on the specific appliances that can be found in your apartment, condo, or single family home.
-Hopefully this will answer some of the questions you may have about operating them.
+We have included some information on the specific appliances that can be found in your apartment, condo, or single-family home.
+Hopefully, this will answer some of the questions you may have about operating them.

-• Garbage Disposal – The most common request for a not working disposal when switched ON, is a reset button located on disposal unit usually at the bottom needs to be pushed in.
+- Garbage Disposal: The most common request for a not working disposal when switched ON, is a reset button located on the disposal unit, usually at the bottom, that needs to be pushed in.

 Helpful Resources